 William Strohl, Founder and Owner of BiSTro Biotech Consulting, LLC

-TS6B: Introduction to Cell Culture - Learn More
+TS6B: Introduction to Cell Culture: From a Frozen Stock to a Bioreactor - Learn More

 ThursDAY, AUGUST 24 –